Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Abstract

 \section{Abstract}

-Geoneutrinos, the electron (anti)neutrinos generated in decays or decay chains of the radioactive elements within the Earth, primarily $\rm ^{40}K$, $\rm ^{238}U$, and $\rm ^{232}Th$, serve as a unique probe for the inner chemical composition of the Earth.
+Geoneutrinos, the electron (anti)neutrinos generated in decays or decay chains of radioactive elements within the Earth, primarily $\rm ^{40}K$, $\rm ^{238}U$, and $\rm ^{232}Th$, serve as a unique probe of the Earth's inner chemical composition.
 A directional geoneutrino detection method with a Cherenkov liquid scintillator is investigated in this work.
-The neutrino-electron elastic scattering in the scintillator is employed to detect geoneutrinos.
-The direction reconstruction resolution for neutrinos is studied based on previous measurements and simulations.
+Neutrino-electron elastic scattering in the Cherenkov scintillator is employed to detect geoneutrinos.
+The direction reconstruction resolution for neutrinos is studied.
+The radioactive and solar neutrino backgrounds are taken into account.
 The intrinsic neutrino background from the Sun is suppressed with an optimized solar angle cut.
-The $3~\sigma$ sensitivity to discover the potassium neutrinos is 2.8~kiloton-years.
-The potential to reach a non-uniform geoneutrino image with the Earth’s large-scale structures is also studied.
-The required exposure is 10.6~kiloton-years to reject a uniform geoneutrino distribution by $3~\sigma$.
+The required exposure to reach a $3~\sigma$ sensitivity to discover geoneutrinos in a potassium-dominated energy region is 6.9~kiloton-years.
+The potential to image Earth’s large-scale structures using directional geoneutrino information is also studied.
+The required exposure to reject a uniform terrestrial angle distribution of geoneutrinos at the $3~\sigma$ level exceeds 27~kiloton-years.